victoraldir/Capstone-1/README.md

 # Capstone-1
-Requirement and mockups of BuddyBook Project.
+Requirements and mockups of BuddyBook Project.